which exercise is more quad focused, front squat or back squat?

-The squat is a dynamic resistance training exercise that engages several muscles from the upper and lower body in a harmonious fashion.
+The squat is a dynamic resistance training exercise that engages several muscles from the upper and lower body collectively.

-Training these muscles by doing squats can help you become more efficient as an athlete and decrease your risk of injury.
+Training these muscles by doing squats can help you become more efficient as an athlete or an average human while decreasing your risk of injury in your respective activities.

 In this article, we will discuss the general benefits of squatting, as well as the difference between the back and front squat.